Prepare data for further usage

 Step 6 - Add reserve classes

-can now be derived from Ind_entry_cl_reserve
+The columns Entry_reserve_class and Exit_reserve_class can now be derived from Ind_entry_cl_reserve and Ind_cl_reserve.

 Step 7 - Attach future annuities

-are added to the dataframe.
+The columns New_annuity_1 to New_annuity_5 are added to the dataframe.
 If new annuities have been agreed on

 in the calendar year and the claim of the row, these columns contain the row number of these annuities in the corresponding

-.
+dataframe pool_of_annuities.
 These columns are needed for the pool as the sampling shall consider claim payments and

 new reserve classes as well as new annuities.